 The Quality Of The Plant Will Be Determined By How Closely It Resembles Nature

-When looking for high-quality products, the idea is to find plants that actually resemble live plants.
+When looking for high quality fake plants and products, the idea is to find plants that actually resemble live plants.
 Nature isn’t perfect, and live plants have imperfections.
 Your artificial plants should both look and feel like nature created them.

 Nature adds blemishes to real plants; manufacturers should mimic that in their artificial products.